glmck13/AskPi/README.md

 Enough background, let's talk about how to install and configure the solution.

 ## Installation
-Start with a default raspbian build for the Pi, and follow the [installation instructions on the "MyVitals" wiki](../../../MyVitals/wiki/1-Install) to configure a web server & sound support.
-Don't bother with any of the Bluetooth setup, since that won't be needed for this project.
-You'll also need to install a few more packages:
+Start with a default raspbian build for the Pi, and follow the [installation instructions on the "MyVitals" wiki](../../../MyVitals/wiki/1-Install) to configure a web server, bluetooth, and sound support.
+In addition, you'll also need to install a few more packages:
 ```
 sudo ksh
 apt install gridsite-clients # contains urlencode utility
 apt install libttspico-utils # contains pico2wave text-to-speech engine
 ```
-Now that you have the basic server platform installed, copy the supplied .cgi, .dat, and .cfg files somewhere under /var/www/html.
+Now that you have the basic server platform installed, copy the supplied .sh, .cgi, .dat, and .cfg files somewhere under /var/www/html.
 I created an "Askpi" folder, and installed them there.
 You'll also need to create a local "tmp" directory in the same folder where you deposit the cgi scripts.
 Afterwards, be sure to set the correct file ownership and permissions:
 ```
 sudo ksh
 cd /var/www